 A Question of Balance...

-there is a middle ground.
+As with most things in life, there is a middle ground.
 And as with most things, It's a sense of balance, rather than compromise, that makes things run smoothly.

 We think a well balanced piece of productivity